aws/amazon-neptune-for-graphql/README.md

-**To the Neptune team:** Until the utility is available for install through NPM, you can install it by downloading aws-neptune-for-graphql-1.0.0.tgz and install it with:
+**BEFORE THE UTILITY IS PUBLIC:** Until the utility is available in the NPM store, you can install it by downloading aws-neptune-for-graphql-1.0.0.tgz and install it with:
 `npm install aws-neptune-for-graphql-1.0.0.tgz -g`

 ===================================================================